pm5/firebase-demo/README.md

 # app-demo

-With [Get Started](https://docs.canner.io/en/get-started), you can build a CMS quickly.
+With [Get Started](https://docs.canner.io/en/get-started), you can build a CMS in minutes.

 ## License
 The MIT License (MIT)